openlgtv/epk2extract/README.md

 After compilation epk2extract and Cygwin *.dll libs can be found in ./build_cygwin/ The build script automatically copies Cygwin shared libraries to the ./build_cygwin/  folder, so you can use epk2extract without having to install Cygwin

+To change default editor for commits to nano:

+	git config --global core.editor "nano"

 ## To use:

 Put *.pem and AES.key to epk2extract folder.